solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 Once health checking has been enabled we can go ahead and actually create our FailoverScheme resource.
 This is the Gloo Edge Federation resource which will dynamically configure failover from one root Upstream, to a set of prioritized Upstreams.

-We will create the FailoverScheme resource in the `gloo-fed` namespace:
+We will create the FailoverScheme resource in the `gloo-system` namespace:

 ```shell script
 kubectl apply --context $LOCAL_CLUSTER_CONTEXT -f - <<EOF